The 15 Best Home Decor Brands the Livingetc Team Keeps Bookmarked — Plus Our Fave Buys

 Best for dining chairs: Interior Define

-One of the many great things about Interior Define is how customizable its products are.
-From fabric to finish it basically offers a bespoke service, letting you spec out the product you're buying in the way you want it.
-But its edit of dining chairs is particularly worth a mention - each one is the sort of piece you can imagine having the most wonderful dinners in, living the best versions of your life.
-Put simply, they're smart, but relaxed, setting just the right tone for how we want to live.
+One of the many great things about Interior Define is its customization options.
+From fabric to finish, the brand offers essentially a bespoke design service, letting you draw up the product you're buying in the way you want it.
+But its edit of dining chairs is particularly worth a mention — each one is the sort of piece you can imagine having the most wonderful dinners in, living the best versions of your life.
+Put simply, these chairs are smart but relaxed, setting just the right tone for how we want to live.

 The editor's pick of what to buy from Interior Define